 As a British passport holder, I automatically get 90 days here on entry.
-It’s also very easy for me to extend my stay.
+It’s also very easy for my El Salvador tourism journey.
 I can either travel to San Salvador and ask for an extension.
 Or I can simply hop over the border for a few days and then come back.

-Looking for the best El Salvador tours to take?
+Looking for the best El Salvador vacation and tours to take?
 I’ve listed out the top tours in El Salvador to take.
 Click the link to learn more about the tour.

 The company I recommend booking through is Tunco Life.
 If you scroll down a little you will see a form that you can complete to get in touch with them.
 Otherwise, click here to visit their website.

-If you want to keep costs down, eat local, sleep in dorm rooms, and take the local buses everywhere.
+If you want to keep costs down during your El Salvador travel, eat local, sleep in dorm rooms, and take the local buses everywhere.

 The thing that will likely blow your budget is going to be the food.
 I was really surprised at how expensive it was.
 Even a traditional breakfast is going to set you back $5 USD in most places.
 If you want to cut your burger then get a hostel with a kitchen and cook for yourself.